dij0s/AMR/README.md

    - Iterate over time steps until the final time is reached.

 3. Solve the Heat Equation:
-    - Compute the heat diffusion equation using finite differences.
+    - Compute the heat diffusion equation using a finite differences numerical scheme.
     - Update the temperature field based on the computed values.

 4. Adaptive Mesh Refinement (only done every few iterations):